Jones Act and Other U.S. Maritime Cabotage Laws

 The U.S. is far from unique in reserving its domestic waterborne commerce to its domestic fleets.
 Eighty percent of the world’s coastlines of United Nations shipping nations have similar cabotage laws for their domestic maritime commerce.

+According to a PricewaterhouseCooper study, the American maritime industry supports 650,000 U.S. jobs, $41 billion in U.S. wages, and $154 billion in annual economic output.
 The American Great Lakes states’ maritime industry, operating under the Jones Act, contributes 123,600 jobs and an annual economic impact of more than $30 billion, 20% of the national economic impact.
 Cabotage laws ensure the U.S. has the ships, skilled mariners, and shipyards needed to supply American troops during a national emergency.
 The U.S. Navy terms the law “vital to our National Security.”
 In addition, the presence of an American fleet provides important homeland security benefits.

 The Jones Act, first and foremost, guarantees that domestic waterborne commerce is carried in vessels built to the world’s highest safety and environmental protection standards with crews whose skills and expertise are certified by the U.S. Coast Guard.
 Further, by guaranteeing a level playing field among the various transportation modes, Great Lakes Jones Act operators have been able to assemble the world’s largest and most diverse fleet of self-unloading vessels without one penny of federal subsidies.
 Our cargoes keep the mills producing steel for U.S.-made autos and appliances, the lights on in southeast Michigan, and workers on the job building U.S. infrastructure.